Peter Forman: Cellucci and Swift administrations

 Forman joined the Cellucci administration as deputy secretary of administration and finance.
 When Jane M. Swift succeeded Cellucci as governor, she named Forman her chief of staff.
 As Swift's chief of staff, Forman helped the acting governor in her attempt to remove Christy Mihos and Jordan Levy from the Massachusetts Turnpike Authority board and with the shakeup at the Massachusetts Port Authority following the September 11 attacks.
 While Swift was on a "working maternity leave" following the birth of her twin daughters, Forman carried out many key duties of the governor's office.

 Forman was fired by Swift on January 23, 2002.
 Following his dismissal, he worked without pay to help Swift's running mate Patrick Guerriero prepare to face Jim Rappaport at the Republican Convention.

+South Shore Chamber of Commerce

+Forman was president and CEO of the South Shore Chamber of Commerce from 2004 until his retirement in 2024.
+He was succeeded by former Massachusetts State Treasurer Tim Cahill.